≡ Menu

 Ginger and lemon.
 Pexels Images.

+This article presents Walmart’s global store count, detailing its operational structure across key segments.
 In the U.S., Walmart operates through two primary divisions: Walmart U.S. and Sam’s Club U.S. Its international presence is managed under the Walmart International segment.

 The analysis provides insights into the distribution of Walmart’s total stores across various segments and geographic regions.
+Let’s look at the details!

-For other key statistics of Walmart, you may find more resources on these pages:
+For other key statistics of Walmart, you may find more resources in these pages:

 Revenue